 Cherry eye is another eye condition that can affect the breed.
 It is more common during the puppyhood stage.
 Cherry eye is caused by the swelling of the gland underneath a dog’s third eyelid.
 This creates a red protrusion from the dog’s eye.
 If you suspect your Basset to be suffering from a case of cherry eye, be sure to let your vet know immediately.
 This is usually corrected with surgery.

 If you want to keep your Basset Hound in the best shape possible, it’s important you start with their nutrition.
 It’s important to tailor a dog’s diet to their age and activity level.
 The general rule of thumb for Bassets is that they should be fed around 1.5 to 3 cups of dry dog food a day.
-You can divide this amount to either 2 or 3 meals a day.
+You can divide this amount into either two or three meals a day.

 Grooming is fairly straightforward with this breed.
 They have short coats that naturally repel dirt and water.
 They don’t need to be bathed; a good brushing every now and then will make sure their coats stay in good condition.
 Brushing will make sure your Basset’s shedding stays at a minimum.
 Make sure to wipe away any drool your Basset drags with them, and on your furniture as well!

 Their ears tend to drag along the ground.
 This and poor air circulation can cause ear infections.
 Their facial wrinkles can also be a breeding ground for bacteria.
 Make sure to clean them regularly to keep this from happening.
 You can also use a clean damp cloth to wipe away dirt from the outer ear.
 When in doubt, ask your vet how best to clean the ears and wrinkles of your Basset.